dcomtois/summarytools/README.md

 ## What's coming next?

 Under development is a function to make `summarytools` tables appear in RStudio's Viewer, in an html version with a minimal [bootstrap css](http://getbootstrap.com/) header.
 Of course, the function will also allow one to save the resulting html file.

+## Final notes

+The package comes with no guarantees.
+It is a work in progress and feedback / feature requests are most welcome.